Sports Coach Logo Sports Coach Training Principles Fitness Components

 Pressure to be slim or thin, whether perceived or genuine

 Having distorted perceptions about body size can cause significant nutritional deficiencies.
 Women's sports and athletics are plagued by clinical eating disorders such as bulimia and anorexia.
-However, the most prevalent nutritional concern is ingesting insufficient calories to maintain maximum productivity and fitness.
+However, the most prevalent dietary concern is ingesting insufficient calories to maintain maximum productivity and fitness.
 Nutritional deficiencies and abnormal eating habits are not usually evident.

 Young and mature adolescents may eat insufficiently or have other dietary attitudes or practices that prevent them from achieving energy balance.
 Dieting under the guise of vegetarianism, taking diet pills, or exercising obsessively to reach a low weight are just a few examples.